ahmadazfar02/ahmadazfar02/README.md

 2) Smart Agriculture using NodeMCU

 Achievement:
-1) Receiving Fundemnatal of AI Certificate by Microsoft
+1) Receiving fundamental of AI Certificate by Microsoft

 * 🌍  I'm based in Subang Jaya
 * ✉️  You can contact me at [ahmadazfar02@gmail.com](mailto:ahmadazfar02@gmail.com)